xsc/claro/doc/01-projection.md

      (friend-of? :friend-of-watson?
 2)))
 ```

-Applying this projection to a `Person` will produce a result akin to:
+Applying this projection to a `Person` will produce a map akin to:

 ```clojure
 {:id 3